Frederick Stump House: Frederick Stump

 After serving in the American Revolutionary War under Francis Marion, he was arrested, escaped prison again, and fled to Tennessee.
 He arrived at White's Creek on Christmas Day 1779, and is a signer of the Cumberland Compact, along with his son Jacob Stump who was killed by Native Americans in 1780.
 Colonel Frederick Stump also built a log cabin home on the east side of White's Creek where he and wife Anna Snavely resided.
+Stump died about 1820.